The Six Sacred Stones: Plot summary

-Jack, Pooh Bear, Stretch, Astro (a US Marine), Scimitar (Pooh's brother) and Vulture (Scimitar's companion) head into China to rescue Wizard, whilst Zoe takes Lily and Alby to England.
-They meet up with twin Scottish Maths geniuses Lachlan and Julius Adamson, and use the Firestone in conjunction with the altar stone at Stonehenge to reveal the locations of the Six Vertices where the Pillars must be placed.
-However, the locations are slightly inaccurate as the continents have changed in the ages since the maps were drawn.
+Jack, Stretch, Astro (a U.S. Marine), Pooh Bear, Scimitar (Pooh's brother), and Vulture (Scimitar's companion) head into China to rescue Wizard, whilst Zoe takes Lily and Alby to England.
+They meet up with twin Scottish maths geniuses Lachlan and Julius Adamson, and use the Firestone in conjunction with the altar stone at Stonehenge to reveal the locations of the Six Vertices where the Pillars must be placed.
+However, the locations are slightly inaccurate as the continents have moved in the ages since the maps were drawn.
 Meanwhile, West's group rescue Wizard and Tank successfully, and retrieve the Philosopher's Stone from Laozi's trap system.

-Arriving in Britain, the location of the second meeting, the Americans have brought the Killing Stone of the Maya, recovered from Mexico; Vulture brings one of the pillars, from the treasury of his family, the Royal House of Saud; and a representative of the British Royal Family, Iolanthe Compton-Jones, brings the pillar kept by her family.
+Arriving in Britain, the location of the second meeting, the Americans have brought the Killing Stone of the Maya, recovered from Mexico; Vulture brings one of the pillars from the treasury of his family, the Royal House of Saud; and a representative of the British Royal Family, Iolanthe Compton-Jones, brings the pillar kept by her family.
 The pillars are cloudy diamond bricks with a liquid-filled void in the centre.
 After being 'cleansed' by the Philosopher's Stone, the pillars become clear and the liquid silver.
 It is also discovered that the pillars' markings reveal Iolanthe's as the fourth, and Vulture's as the first.
-The Killing Stone of the Maya is united with the Firestone, and it reveals the dates by which the pillars must be laid - the first on the next day, and the second some seven days later.
+The Killing Stone of the Maya is united with the Firestone, and it reveals the dates by which the pillars must be laid – the first on the next day, and the second some seven days later.
 The Adamson twins have correlated the data from Stonehenge, and found that the first Vertex is underneath Lake Nasser in Egypt, close to Abu Simbel.
 The team starts out, accompanied by Astro and Iolanthe, leaving the Adamson twins with Tank to continue their calculations and find the other Vertices.

-At the Vertex, the first pillar is inlaid and the reward mentioned in Wizard's notes - 'Knowledge' - is revealed in the Word of Thoth on its sides (in the form of a batch of complex equations relating to the laws of physics and the universe, much of which modern scientists hadn't figured out yet).
+At the first Vertex, the first pillar is laid and the reward mentioned in Wizard's notes – 'knowledge' – is revealed in the Word of Thoth on its sides (in the form of a batch of complicated equations relating to the laws of physics and the universe, much of which modern scientists had not yet figured out).
 However, Iolanthe betrays them and a large number of Egyptian and American military vehicles arrive.
-Iolanthe, Jack, Pooh, Vulture, Scimitar, Astro and Stretch are captured by American forces, whilst the others escape in the damaged Halicarnassus.
+Iolanthe, Jack, Pooh, Vulture, Scimitar, Astro, and Stretch are captured by American forces, whilst the others escape in the damaged Halicarnassus.